ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/_review.md

             - A comprehensive profiling software to profile both CPUs and GPUs.
         correct_answer: 3
         explanation: >
-            Streamline is an application profiler that can capture data from multiple sources, including Program Counters (PC), Samples from the hardware Performance Monitoring Unit (PMU) counters in the Arm CPU, Arm® Mali™ GPUs, and Arm Immortalis™ GPUs.
+            Streamline is an application profiler that can capture data from multiple sources, including Program Counters (PC), samples from the hardware Performance Monitoring Unit (PMU) counters in the Arm CPU, Arm® Mali™ GPUs, and Arm Immortalis™ GPUs.